FishtownFish wrapped around the rod of AsclepiusMedicine

 Common Questions

 Tallow is not better than olive oil for daily use.
 Olive oil is more than 70% monounsaturated fat with strong cardiovascular outcome data, especially in the Mediterranean diet pattern.
 Tallow has a higher smoke point and is more stable at high heat, which makes it useful for searing, roasting, and frying.
-Olive oil works well for most other cooking and for dressings.
 The right answer for most kitchens is both, matched to the cooking method.

-Tallow is a reasonable moisturizer for intact, healthy skin.
+Tallow is a reasonable moisturizer for intact, healthy adult skin.
 Its fatty acid profile is similar to human sebum, which is the theoretical basis for its skin-barrier compatibility.
 It is not an evidence-based treatment for eczema, atopic dermatitis, or any other diagnosed skin condition.
-Children's Hospital of Philadelphia and most dermatologists do not endorse substituting tallow for prescribed eczema therapy.

 Seed oils (canola, sunflower, soybean, safflower, corn) are not bad for you at typical dietary intakes, per current clinical evidence.
 A 2025 Johns Hopkins Bloomberg School of Public Health review and large prospective cohort studies consistently link higher linoleic acid intake to lower (not higher) risk of cardiovascular disease, stroke, and type 2 diabetes.
 The American Heart Association notes that reducing omega-6 fatty acids would likely increase cardiovascular disease.
 The seed-oil panic is largely a social-media phenomenon, not a clinical one.